 United placed 7th in the Barclays Premier League, the lowest rank in his glory history at the domestic cup.

 Before the Sunderland clash against Manchester United in January 2017, David Moyes had revealed that things went awry once his plans to begin life in Old Trafford by signing Gareth Bale, Cesc Fàbregas, Cristiano Ronaldo and Toni Kroos were thwarted.

 Notable Dutch professor was a real deal for the theatre of dreams.
 His encouraged young talented team in 2014 world cup in Brazil thrashed giants like Spain, Chile and the host team to reach the bronze medal of the competition.

-Van Gaal’s resume was wonderful one.
+Van Gaal’s resume was a wonderful one.
 He crowned championships with giants like Ajax, Barcelona, Bayern Munchen and AZ Alkmaar.
 He had 18 titles in his museum and his CV was perfect for Manchester united.

 Rooney, Van Persie.
 Rojo, Show, Di Maria, Herrera and Falcao turned Manchester united a “New Galacticos.”
-Van Gaal’s revolution at Old Trafford with more than 100 million pounds spending had worked more or less.
+Van Gaal’s revolution at Old Trafford with more than 100 million pounds of spending had worked more or less.
 United placed fourth in the Barclays Premier League table and they qualified for the Champions League.

 Lingaard, Rashford and Martial were young blisters at Manchester United’s most boring season.

 At last, they bring FA Cup award for the Red Devils and Van Gaal’s era ended a little bit of sweet taste at the Wembley.

 A new day, new dawn and new year